anshulsawant/gemini-coder/README.md

 ### Starting the Server

-1. Navigate to the project directory:
+1. Start the Flask server, providing the project root as a command-line argument:

     ```bash
-    cd <repository_name>
-    ```

-2. Start the Flask server, providing the project root as a command-line argument:

-    ```bash
-    python app.py /path/to/your/project
+    python -m server /path/to/your/project
     ```

     (Replace `/path/to/your/project` with the actual path to the project you want to work with.
 This should be the directory containing your source code, documentation, etc.)